 Once you successfully print a test page, click Finish.

 I still think this is one place where Microsoft could certainly improve things.
+They like to change the process for adding a printer, and it adds about as much value as the changes to Save As in Office 365.
 But at any rate, that is how you add a TCP/IP printer to Windows 11.
 It’s not too different from Windows 10, but if you are used to earlier Windows versions, it is a bit of a change.
 And if it’s been a while and you need a refresher, there is no shame in that.

 And if your printer’s IP address ever changes, here’s how to change its IP address in Windows so it works again.
 Or if you want to use local accounts in Windows 11 and didn’t know how, here’s the secret to local accounts in Windows 11.